Madarassah

 A senior staff member administers tests after each surah in order to assess progress and identify any errors.
 Rather than focus on quantity, our emphasis is on the quality of recitation.

-We use the book used by many madrassah called Child’s Gift which covers Essential Duas & Surahs, helps highlight the value of using these duas regularly and encourages students to continue their recitation
+We use the book used by many madrassah called Child’s Gift which covers Essential Duas & Other Practical Worships, helps highlight the value of using these duas and actions on a daily basis.

 3. Islamic Studies

-Alfalaah Academy, students are taught many important aspects of Islam which include
+At Darul Falaah, students are taught many important aspects of Islam which include:

 These topics are not only taught for classical knowledge but also explored and explained in detail for their contemporary applications and implications.
-The study of Islamic studies at the academy is therefore very relevant to the students’ everyday lives.
+The study of Islamic studies at the academy is therefore very relevant to the students’ everyday lives and often lacked in other institutions.